-- 7.2.8 The Digital Health Care Wales Regulations define 'direct' and 'indirect' pecuniary interests and these definitions always apply when determining whether a member has an interest.
+- 7.2.7 Members with pecuniary (financial) interests Where a Board member, or any person they are connected with has any direct or indirect pecuniary interest in any matter being considered by the Board, including a contract or proposed contract, that member must at the meeting and as soon as practicable after its commencement, disclose the interest and must not take part in the consideration or discussion of that matter or vote on any question related to it.
+The Board may determine that the Board member concerned shall be excluded from that part of the meeting. - 7.2.8 The HEIW Regulations define 'direct' and 'indirect' pecuniary interests and these definitions always apply when determining whether a member has an interest.
 These SOs must be interpreted in accordance with these definitions. - 7.2.9 Members with Professional Interests During the conduct of a Board meeting, an individual Board member may establish a clear conflict of interest between their role as a HEIW Board member and that of their professional role outside of the Board.
 In any such circumstance, the Board shall take action that is proportionate to the nature of the conflict, taking account of the advice provided by the Board Secretary.